gerardnico/java/README.md

 # Java - Demo

 ## Introduction
-A repository to demonstrate different data type and process manipulation in Java.
+A repository to demonstrate different data type and process manipulation with the Java SDK. (ie no other libraries are needed)

 ## Demos